ChamarakGajaseni/git-commands/README.md

 ## Basics

 1. When using Git locally, what are these?
 Define each one in a sentence
-   * Staging area -
+   * Staging area - the working directory showing what've you done to your files
-   * Working copy -
+   * Working copy - cloned files that working and can write codes on
-   * master -
+   * master - the default branch
    * HEAD -

 2. When you install git on a new machine (or in a new user account) you should perform these 2 git commands to tell git your name and email.
 These values are used in commits that you make:
    ```
    # Git configuration commands for a new account
+   git config --global user.name
+   git config --global user.email
    ```

 3. There are 2 ways to create a local Git repository.
-Briefly descibe each one:
+Briefly describe each one:
-   - todo: describe first way to create a local repo
-   - todo: describe second way to create a local repo
+   - create from local directory by using command git init in the terminal where your directory is
+   - from existing repository in github , copy that repo link and use git clone <link> command in terminal

 ## Adding and Changing Things